garth/commandpost/readme.md

 The following features are planned (in no particular order):

-* Add comments to cards
 * Improved security constraints - Per board, roles, etc...
+* Add attachments to cards
 * Release management - Archive completed cards and create release notes
 * Velocity estimations based on history
 * Iteration markers/grouping - allow distant backlog iterations to be collapsed
-* Improved emberjs automated testing
+* Improved automated client testing
-* Make change history/log viewable
-* Highlight real-time changes
+* Improve real-time change highlighting

-The following are being considered:

-* Replace Ember data (REST) with pub-sub style communications
-* Replace mongoDB with postgresql

 To contribute to one of these features, open an issue and we can discuss.